What is an Outdoor Cinema Concert Experience?

 Are children allowed to attend?

 Children aged 5 and under can attend free of charge and do not require any form of ticket.
-Any child aged 6 or over requires a full price ticket.
+Any child aged 6 or over requires a discounted child ticket.

 Entry may be refused without valid proof of age (photocopy of passport or birth certificate is accepted).